 Finding the PID of a Process Using a Specific Port in Linux

-Something's squatting on port 8080 and you need to know what. ss, lsof, and fuser one-liners to find and kill the culprit fast.
+Something's squatting on port 8080 and you need to know what. ss, netstat, and lsof one-liners to find the PID behind a port fast.

 All the articles with the tag "bash".

-Something's squatting on port 8080 and you need to know what. ss, lsof, and fuser one-liners to find and kill the culprit fast.
+Something's squatting on port 8080 and you need to know what. ss, netstat, and lsof one-liners to find the PID behind a port fast.

 grep is more powerful than you think — regex patterns, context flags, recursive search, and piping tricks that save hours of log digging.